Welcome to the North Mymms History Project

 Probably drawn by Bernard Alfieri in the early 1890s

-At the time Bernard was working on a book to be called 'Half-holidays with the camera'.
-At first it seems a strange title, because there are no photographs in the book, just maps and 50 pen and ink sketches, including the one of St Mary's Church, North Mymms (above).
+At the time Alfieri was working on a book to be called 'Half-holidays with the camera'.
+At first it seems a strange title, because there are no photographs in the book, just maps and 50 pen-and-ink sketches, including the one of St Mary's Church, North Mymms (above).

-But the book was never meant to be a collection of photographs.
-Its purpose was to list photogenic landscapes, villages, and buildings within a train ride of the capital.
+But it seems that the book was never meant to be a collection of photographs.
+Its purpose. it appears, was to list photogenic landscapes, villages, and buildings within a train ride of the capital.
 And it was part-funded by the half dozen photography-related adverts at the front and back of the book, such as the two below.
-So the target audience was clear; people who could afford cameras and were able to travel.
+So the target audience was clear; people who could afford cameras, were able to travel, and enjoyed the countryside.

 Screen grab of an advert from the book Half-holidays with the camera